librenms/librenms/doc/Support/Device-Troubleshooting.md

 You can use this feature to run Debug on Discovery, Poller, SNMP, Alerts.
 This output information could be helpful for you in troubleshooting a device or when requesting help.

-This feautre can be found by going to the deivce that you are troubleshooting in the webui, clicking on the settings icon menu on far right and selecting
+This feature can be found by going to the device that you are troubleshooting in the webui, clicking on the settings icon menu on far right and selecting
 Capture.
 ![Capture-Debug-Icon](/img/capture-debug-icon.png)